 Acute Stress Disorder

-People who have experienced a traumatic event are more likely to develop an anxiety disorder called acute stress disorder.
+People who have experienced a traumatic event are more likely to develop acute stress disorder.
 Those who have been diagnosed with acute stress disorder experience many of the same symptoms as those who have PTSD, but they manifest shortly after the traumatic event and their effects are short-term.
-This is unlike PTSD in that people with PTSD may not experience symptoms for weeks, months, or even years after the event and they don’t usually go away on their own.
+This is unlike PTSD in that people with PTSD may not experience symptoms for weeks, months, or even years after the event, and they don’t usually go away on their own.
 In fact, symptoms can last a lifetime without proper treatment.

 Some people who experience acute stress disorder will go on to eventually develop PTSD.
 Whether or not this happens can be influenced by a variety of factors including the severity of the trauma, chronic trauma versus an isolated event, individual resiliency, and willingness to seek help or support, among other things.

-At Blair Wellness Group, we utilize a variety of proven therapies and treatments as part of a customized treatment program to help clients cope with and heal from trauma.
-Under the expert and compassionate care of Dr. Blair, clients can get the help they need to gain freedom from the overwhelming thoughts and emotions that consume their daily lives.
-Learn more about trauma therapy or contact Blair Wellness Group at 310-999-4996 to schedule an appointment.
+At Blair Wellness Group, we utilize a variety of evidence based treatment modalities and psychotherapeutic intervention methods as part of a customized treatment program to help clients cope with and heal from trauma.
+Under the expert and compassionate care of Dr. Blair, clients will get the help they need to gain freedom from the overwhelming thoughts and emotions that consume their daily lives.
+Learn more about trauma treatment in Beverly Hills, Irvine, Newport Beach, and the surrounding areas.
+Contact Blair Wellness Group at 310-999-4996 to schedule an appointment.